 Transfer Test scores for my son or daughter have dropped when we practice over the summer holidays.
 Why have scores dropped??

-Here we explain why this might happen.
+Here we explain why Transfer Test scores might drop.

-We are often asked by anxious parents “Why have the transfer test scores dropped when we practice over the summer?”
+We are often asked by interested parents “Why have the transfer test scores dropped when we practice over the summer?”
 Parents are worried that this may indicate a real problem as they approach September and the return to school.